 He currently serves as City Attorney for the City of Pismo Beach.
 He formerly served as City Attorney for the cities of Guadalupe, Pacific Grove and Solvang, and deputy city attorney for the City of Atascadero.
 He also previously served as assistant city attorney for the City of Morro Bay.
 He was formerly Assistant General Counsel for the Cambria Community Services District and the Los Osos Community Services District.
 He also previously served as General Counsel for the San Simeon Community Services District.
 He has served as special counsel for the City of Torrance and City of Seal Beach civil service commissions.
 Prior to that, he worked for the Los Angeles law firm of Richards, Watson & Gershon, representing dozens of cities and other public agencies in California and Nevada.

 Mr. Fleishman is a graduate of the University of California at Berkeley.
 He obtained his juris doctorate at the University of Arizona College of Law, graduating cum laude.
 He is admitted to practice in the states of California, Arizona and Nevada.
 He successfully represented the City of Morro Bay in George v.
 City of Morro Bay, 177 F. 3d.
 885 (9th Cir.
 1999).
 He authored Paper Terrorism: The Impact of the “Sovereign Citizen” on Local Government, Public Law Journal, Vol. 27, No. 2 (2004).
-He has also acted as a consultant to the League of California Cities on legislative matters and is currently the chairperson of the Executive Committee of the Legal Advocacy Committee for the League of California Cities.
+He is currently the Second Vice-President of the City Attorneys Department of the League of California Cities.
+He has also acted as a consultant to the League of California Cities on legislative matters and served as the chairperson of the Executive Committee of the Legal Advocacy Committee for the League of California Cities.
 He has also served as a chapter editor for the Municipal Law Handbook, the benchmark legal text for California municipal law practitioners.

 Roy A. Hanley